Robotic surgery for lung cancer involves using a camera that provides a detailed view of the inside of a person’s chest.

-Robotic-assisted surgery is much less invasive than open chest surgery, providing various recovery-related benefits.
-It also has fewer risks.
+Robotic-assisted surgery is much less invasive than open chest surgery, so it has various recovery-related benefits and fewer risks.

-In this article, we examine robotic-assisted surgery for lung cancer, looking at the procedure and the different types.
-We also look at the benefits and risks of robotic-assisted surgery.
+In this article, we examine robotic-assisted surgery for lung cancer, looking at how it works and the different types.
+We also discuss the benefits and risks of robotic-assisted surgery.

-Robotic-assisted surgery is one of two minimally invasive alternatives to open chest surgery for lung cancer, according to the American Lung Association.
+The American Lung Association explains that robotic-assisted surgery is one of two minimally invasive alternatives to open chest surgery for lung cancer.
+Minimally invasive means that a surgeon makes only small cuts when performing surgery.
 The other minimally invasive option is video-assisted thoracoscopic surgery (VATS).
-Minimally invasive means that a surgeon makes only small cuts when performing surgery.

 During robotic-assisted surgery, a surgeon sits at a console and makes small cuts through which the operation takes place.
 They then insert a camera and miniature surgical instruments into the area of the lung cancer.
 The console transmits the camera’s 360-degree view of the surgical field.

 Holding the console controls, the surgeon makes small hand movements.
 The system translates these into tiny movements by the surgical instruments inside the lungs.
 Finally, the surgeon removes lung tissue through one of the cuts along with the surgical instruments.